chaser164/gutcheck/README.md

 -----------------------------------------------------------------------------------

 THINGS TO CONSIDER DURING DEVELOPMENT:
-- Make sure to set the cookies to 'Strict' to limit CSRF attack vulnerability when using as chrome extension
+- Make sure to set the cookies to 'Strict' to limit CSRF attack vulnerability when using as chrome extension!